franzbu/EnhancedSpaces.spoon/README.md

 ## Switching Between Windows

-For switching between all windows you can use macOS's integrated window switcher (cmd-tab) or third party switchers such as AltTab.
-Also for switching between the different windows of one application you can use Apple's integrated switcher or a third party alternative.
+For switching between your windows you can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as AltTab.
+Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternative.

-However, since MSpaces provide more features, further possibilities for switching aids your workflow.
+However, since MSpaces provide more features, further possibilities for switching are available.

 ### Switching between Apps on a Single MSpace

-For switching between all windows on your current mspace, press 'modifier1' and 'tab'.
+For switching between all windows on your current MSpace, press 'modifier1' and 'tab'.
 Add the following lines to 'init.lua' in case you prefer different key combinations:

 ```lua